dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 Converting a Transaction Processor to a Smart Contract
 ------------------------------------------------------
-Due to the similar API used for the Sabre SDK and the Sawtooth Transaction Processor SDK it is very simple to convert an existing transaction processor to a smart contract.
+Due to the similar API used for the Smart SDK and the Sawtooth Transaction Processor SDK it is very simple to convert an existing transaction processor to a smart contract.
 In fact the exact same code can be run in either format.